Should I Upgrade to a 200-amp Electrical Panel? Residential Electrician Expert Advice

 In this article, we’ll guide you through the process of deciding whether a 200-amp panel is right for you.
 We’ll cover everything from the basics of electrical panels to the signs that you might need an upgrade, and the impact it could have on your home.

-Frequent circuit breaker trips are a strong signal.
+Frequent circuit breaker trips, or more tripped circuit breakers, are a strong signal.
 When your current panel cannot handle the load, this is common.
 It indicates that your electrical demands exceed capacity.

 Adding new appliances could be the tipping point.
 Whether it’s an electric car charger or extra HVAC system, your old panel might not cope.
 In these cases, a 200-amp breaker panel offers a viable solution.